Commissioning editor

 - reports.

-Publishers range in size from large companies to small independents.
+Publishers range in size from large companies to small independents, with the book publishing industry generally split into the following categories:

 - consumer, general or trade (includes fiction, non-fiction and children's) with some publishers specialising in different genres, such as crime, romance, science fiction or horror